 Jude 6 And the angels which kept not their first estate, but left their own habitation, he has reserved in everlasting chains under darkness unto the judgment of the great day.

 Did they lose out on what could have been?
 Yes.
 Now isn't the message here very clear, that it's possible for a person who has salvation to lose it—something that he had in the past is possible that it will slip from the person's grasp because he didn't have faith?
 Verse 7 - another illustration.

-Let's go back to 2nd Peter chapter 2 and verse 20 as I continue to show you that the apostles wrote of the possibility of losing the wonderful thing - the salvation that we have been given, and it's already in our grasp.
+Let's go to II Peter as I continue to show you that the apostles wrote of the possibility of losing the wonderful thing—the salvation that we have been given, and it's already in our grasp.

 Notice—in the past tense.

 II Peter 2:22 . . .
 But it is happened unto them according to the true proverb, The dog is turned to his own vomit again; and the sow that was washed to her wallowing in the mire.